SergWh/XORcipher/README.md

 # XORcipher

-Little project, part of university Java and OOP course at first year of education
+Little project, part of university Java and OOP course at first year of education.

+Naive not-so-fast realization of XOR encoder